“And so ended a Perfect Day”: The short, brave life of George Kendall Lucas (1895-1932).

 Radical service: The Mackenzie-Papineau volunteers, 1936-39: who they were, where they came from, and why they went.

 Percy Molson, that selfsame excellence: the life and ethos of an exemplary man and First World War infantry officer.

-Walter Allward, a service in stone: the architect of Canada’s Vimy Memorial and epitome of service through art.
+Walter Allward, a service in stone: the architect of Canada’s Vimy Memorial, and the epitome of service through art.

 Service, duty, and social cohesion, 1914-18: the first of two articles on a century of intense social, political, and cultural change; the West before and immediately after the Somme.